Olareanu/ccx-install/README.md

 # ccx-install

-This repo contains all the files needed to build Calculux CCX, includeing the SPOOLES and ARPACK libraries.
+This repo contains all the files needed to build Calculux CCX, including the SPOOLES and ARPACK libraries.

 ### How these files were made